FASoS celebrates its silver anniversary: Innovation as the common thread.

 It turned out to be pure gold.
 For the first cohort, 230 students enrolled; a year later there were an additional 100 more.
 “Unprecedented numbers”, reflects Tannelie Blom.
 “The faculty stabilised; the new direction gave it an enormous boost.
 We had to do everything we could to find space, as well as to fill the extra vacancies.
 Fortunately, international specialists and teachers were also willing to come to Maastricht.
 That is anyway still the case.
 Of the 200 staff members for the European Studies and Cultural Arts programmes, more than half come from outside the Netherlands.
 Almost three-quarters of the students come from abroad.
 Personally, I think that’s great.
 When it comes to the students and staff, cultures from dozens of countries and all of the continents are represented.
 It is such a pleasure to discuss with them the developments in the world.
 There are so many perspectives and points of view.
 I think that is also the strength of FASoS and what has led to our popularity.
 Particularly with European Studies, we are at the top in Europe.”

 Jo Wachelder nods.
 “At FASoS, the internationalisation of Maastricht University started with European Studies.
 It was an important switch that coincided with the new bachelor/master system in the Netherlands.
 For our own faculty, it meant anchoring and gaining stability for the future.
 Of course, this does not mean that we can sit back and relax.
-Next year, we will start the Digital Society programme and then, together with other faculties, Global Studies.
+In the academic year 2019-2020, we will start the Digital Society programme and then, together with other faculties, Global Studies.
 Digital Society focuses on the connections between economics, philosophy, technology, culture and social aspects.
 It’s definitely innovative.
 Otherwise, we would not have been given permission to start it.
 We live in a rapidly changing world with digitisation and robotisation.
 We need people who can see and understand the connections.
 This is what we specialise in—interdisciplinarity—also in collaboration with other faculties within Maastricht University.
 We want to connect faculties.”

 Both in their early 60s, they look toward the future of FASoS with confidence.
 The faculty has proven its worth; the bachelor’s and master’s programmes in Arts & Culture and European Studies and the research programmes are highly regarded internationally.
 With the two new directions, growth is guaranteed.
 But there are also concerns.
 “The pressure on young people in the academic world is so great”, says Jo Wachelder.
 “Permanent job contracts are almost impossible to get.
 People go from one postdoc to another and are constantly worried about finding work somewhere else after this job.
 The world is their playground; they don’t take root anywhere.
 That doesn’t have to be a problem because in the academic world, performance is important.
 But too much pressure is not good, either.
 The competition is enormous; there is never enough money for research.
 The government is squeezing universities; a lot of energy is invested in acquiring funding through contract research and the business world.
 This is particularly difficult in the non-STEM faculties.
 We at FASoS definitely feel it.”